federicotdn/verb/README.md

 ### Code Completion

 You can enable completion for Emacs Lisp inside code tags.
-To do this, set the `verb-enable-elisp-completion` variable to `t` (it's disabled by default).
+To do this, set the `verb-enable-elisp-completion` variable to `t` (the default value).
 Code completion will work automatically with [`company-mode`](https://github.com/company-mode/company-mode), if it is installed.

 Note that the point must be surrounded by the code tag delimeters (e.g. `{{` and `}}`) in the same line for completion to work.
 If you're using `electric-pair-mode`, matching tag delimeters will be inserted automatically, so this won't be a problem. `verb-mode` should also be enabled, as enabling it will load the completion function itself.